michelleherman13/project-2/README.md

 ## Project Proposal

-Gather data to support a determination for the countries where people are reportedly the happiest globally.
+Gather data to support a determination for the countries where people are reportedly the happiest globally in 2015 and 2016.